 In Fig.~\ref{fig:3}, the time evolution tracks of the frequency shift $\delta\omega$ in the two schemes introduced in sec.~\ref{sec:3.1.3} are shown.
 As a representative case, we adopt the set of parameters given by $l_0 = m_0 = 1,n_0=0, \mu M = 0.42$ and $a/M = 0.99$.
 The horizontal axis is the normalized time

 The frequency shift blows up in the minimal subtraction scheme.
-This directly indicates the break down of the perturbation theory eventually occurs.
-On the other hand, the saturation occurs in the dissipative scheme, as expected by construction.
-However, the fractional frequency shift $\delta\omega/\omega_{0,R}$ is already larger than the unity when the saturation occurs.
-Therefore, although the qualitative behavior seems different, both two schemes indicate the breakdown of the perturbation.
+This directly indicates the breakdown of the perturbation theory eventually occurs.
+On the other hand, saturation occurs in the dissipative scheme, as expected by construction.
+However, the fractional frequency shift $\delta\omega/\omega_{0,R}$ is already larger than unity when the saturation occurs.
+Therefore, although the qualitative behavior seems different, both schemes indicate the breakdown of the perturbation.

 In the small amplitude regime, non-linearity is small and the frequency shift stays small.
 In this regime, the difference between the two schemes is negligibly small.
 However, eventually, non-linearity starts to affect the evolution.
-In the present case, non-linearity makes the cloud more unstable and finally, the frequency shift gets large.
+In the present case, non-linearity makes the cloud more unstable, and finally, the frequency shift gets large.
 This is the consequence of $\Re{\hat{C}_{l_0m_0\omega_0}^{(2)}} > 0$ in the minimal subtraction scheme and that of the condition~\eqref{onemorecriterion} in the dissipative scheme, as noted in the previous section.

 Positivity of $\Re{\hat{C}_{l_0m_0\omega_0}^{(2)}}$ could be understood as follows.
-Note that the $m = m_0$ mode behaves as an ``almost'' bound state as we have mentioned below Eq.~\eqref{renomfirstorder} (we used ``almost'', because the boundary condition at the horizon is different from the bound state).
+Note that the $m = m_0$ mode behaves as an ``almost'' bound state as we have mentioned below Eq.~\eqref{renomfirstorder} (we used ``almost'' because the boundary condition at the horizon is different from the bound state).
 Owing to the attractive nature of the axion potential (see Eq.~\eqref{potential}), the interaction energy of the axion cloud is negative and quartic in amplitude ${\cal A}$.
 This negative potential energy accelerates the increase of the amplitude, which results in the positive sign of $\Re{\hat{C}_{l_0m_0\omega_0}^{(2)}}$.